fwon/zepto-sortable/README.md

 Features
 --------
+use delegate event, can add item dynamically, add callback event
 * 2KB (minified).
 * Built using native Touch events [(can i use)](http://caniuse.com/#feat=touch) and MouseEvent [(can i use)](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) .
 * Supports list with vertical and horizontal **(not support grid style layouts yet)**.
 * Class control for move.
+* Can add item dynamically, which means you don't have to initial all items at first.

 Usage
 -----